datjan/HomeSpanUI/README.md

 This project is just beginning, so there are still a few to-dos
 ```
 * not every device has its icon
-* maybe some refreshing problems may appear on the web interface
 * some parts of the code could be more lightweight to save flash
-* first response of web interface is to slow
 ```
 Actual development on this project:
 ```
-* Outlet device
 * Garage door device
 * Leak device
 * Device sources from MODBUS, MQTT and REST APIs